npierce24/python-projects/README.md

 # python-projects
-All of the python projects I have created thus far
+All of the python projects I have created so far